 There has never been a better time to take a break from screens and city clamor to appreciate the natural beauty of Illinois.

-With international travel largely restricted and digital technology rapidly taking over our lives there has never been a better time to escape the city and fully capitalize on the plethora of natural beauty close to home.
-Though it may not boast wonders with the universal magnitude of the Grand Canyon nor the kaleidoscopic exclusivity of the Great Barrier Reef, Illinois is teeming with diverse ecological landscapes and natural spectacles that are at the peak of their beauty this time of the year.
+With our freedom fluctuating with the pandemic’s permutations and thus consequently largely hindering international travel there has never been a better time to escape the city and fully capitalize on the plethora of natural beauty close to home.
+Though it may not boast wonders with the universal magnitude of the Grand Canyon nor the grandiose reputation of Niagra Falls, Illinois is teeming with diverse ecological landscapes and natural spectacles that are at the peak of their beauty this time of the year.

-From monolithic marvels to cascading waterfalls, here are 7 natural wonders of Illinois that you can visit while international travel is off the cards.
+From monolithic marvels to cascading waterfalls, here are 7 natural wonders of Illinois that you can visit this summer:

 Garden Of The Gods: Saline County, Illinois